pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/migrating.md

 createEffect(() => {
   // This will only run when the value of `email` changes. console.log(data(($data) => $data.email));
-  // Alternative (not type safe way) to write this: console.log(data('email'));
+  // Alternative way to write this: console.log(data('email'));
 });
 ```